 Note that there is no minimum turnover threshold, unlike UK VAT – all EU sales, no matter how small, now require VAT to be paid.

-For more detailed information, read the GOV.UK guide and their flowchart for determining if you are affected (PDF).
+For more detailed information, read the GOV.UK guide.

 Why has this been changed?

 The law has been changed as a result of EU legislation, to prevent large companies registering their digital service business in a country with a lower tax rate (e.g. Luxembourg – 15%).
 This will create a more level playing field for smaller businesses in the UK (20%), as all businesses now have to charge the same VAT rate.

 The easiest way to pay VAT due to the EU member states is to register for a new government service called VAT MOSS (Mini One Stop Shop).
 You can then submit a quarterly VAT MOSS return (separate to your UK VAT return) and a single payment which is distributed to the appropriate countries.

 If you are not already VAT registered (turnover below £81,000), you will need to register for UK VAT, but you do not have to start charging VAT to UK customers as long as your sales stay below the threshold.
 (This is a late change from the original plan to require small businesses to start paying VAT on all sales if they registered for VAT MOSS.)